Skip to main content

 Let's now look at how you can differentiate between your property management business and your customer's rental businesses, how to appropriately update your chart of accounts, and discuss transaction entry and reporting.

 A sub-portfolio is an additional reporting layer used for groups of properties or legal entities.
-Setting up sub-portfolios allows you to delineate the separation between the different businesses in your Portfolio and pull reports for them.
+Setting up sub-portfolios allows you to delineate the separation between the different businesses in your portfolio and pull reports for them.

 You will create a sub-portfolio for your property management business and one for each owner, then place properties into the appropriate owner's sub-portfolio.
 Your property management company sub-portfolio will not have any properties tagged into it.

-The REI Hub default chart of accounts can be added to as needed.
 In a property management environment, you should add an equity sub-account for each owner/sub-portfolio so that we can clearly differentiate contributions and distributions by owner.
 You'll also want to include an equity account for the property management business itself.
 There should be a unique equity account for each sub-portfolio.
-Set these up as sub-accounts of the default' Owner Funds' equity account.
+Set these up as sub-accounts of the default 'Owner Funds' equity account.

 Also, you should add any additional revenue or expense accounts that you may want at this time.
 At a minimum, you'll need a new, top-level (not sub-account) revenue account for the property management company's revenue.
 There is already a default expense account titled 'Management Fees,' so you can create your new account as 'Management Revenue' or something similar.

-Access and update the chart of accounts from the same right-side menu as above by selecting the Chart of Accounts page and clicking +Add Account in the upper right corner.
+Access and update the chart of accounts from the same right-side menu as above by selecting the Chart of Accounts page and clicking +Add Account in the upper-right corner.

 Book rents received and expenses incurred on behalf of the property owner to the appropriate property.
 Ensure the Transaction Scope field is set to 'Property/Unit' and select the property associated with the transaction.
 This will be the majority of transactions (rents, expenses, etc.) and will populate the Net Income and Owner Statement reports.